gialkady/ml_zoomcamp/Capstone Project/read.md

 In this project, we tried to make your dreams come true.
 The idea is a web service that helps people to know the best restaurant to serve the food dish on an image on their city.

-- Firstly, the user upload the food image
+- Firstly, the user upload the food image url.
 - ML engine based on deep learning will classify the image (food class).
 - According to the class of food, the system will response with the name of the best restaurant to serve the dish in the user's city.